Yana-Aleksieva/ShareIT/README.md

 # ShareIT
- a simple SPA developed with Express, Mongoose and React
+ a simple SPA developed with Express, Mongoose and React where you can create and update your own tests.

+## Motivation

+I wanted to create something useful and related to education.
+As a teacher i wanted to crate a place where teachers and students can create and make test.

-Technologies:
+## Technologies:

- - Bootstrap 4 or 5
+ - Bootstrap
  - React
  - JavaScript
  - Mongoose
  - Express

- Launch:
+ ## Launch:

 You have to install MongoDB Compass on your local machine.